 This section describes how to work with discussion components in Studio.

-You can add discussion components to a unit to pose questions about other components, such as videos or text, in the unit.
-A discussion component gives learners a chance to respond to and interact with each other about a specific subject.
+You can add discussion components to a unit to pose questions related to the unit and give learners a chance to respond and interact on a specific subject.

-Discussion topics that you create by adding discussion components in your course are known as content-specific discussion topics.
+Discussion topics that you create by adding discussion components in your courseware are known as content-specific discussion topics.

 For more information about discussions, see these topics.

 We recommend that you add an HTML component before each discussion component to introduce the topic that you want learners to discuss.
 The discussion component itself does not contain any text and can be easy for learners to overlook.

 You should always use these steps to create a discussion component.
 Do not create discussion components by using the Duplicate button in Studio.
 Duplicated discussion components result in discussion topics containing the same conversations, even if users post in different discussions.